Proposal Instructions pdf 104(b) Budget Template - att. C 104(b Budget Justification - att. D

 - Focus Categories.
 Choose a maximum of three focus categories from the list provided (Attachment B), with the most preferred focus category first.

 - Research Category.
-Choose from the following the one category that most closely applies: Social Sciences, Groundwater Flow and Transport, Water Quality, Biological Sciences, Engineering, or Climate and Hydrologic Processes.
+Choose from the following the one category that most closely applies: Water Scarcity and Availability, Water-Related Hazards and Climate Variability, Water Quality, Water Policy, Planning, and Socioeconomics, Ecosystem and Drainage Basin Functions, Water Technology and Innovation, or Workforce Development and Water Literacy.

 - Keywords.
 Enter keywords of your choice descriptive of the work.